-Your consensus recommendation will be included in a Committee Letter of Evaluation.
+The committee's recommendation will be included in a Committee Letter of Evaluation.
 This letter also includes details of the University of Houston HPAC evaluation process.
-The Committee Letter is added to your individual letters of evaluation and submitted as a "Committee Letter Packet" on your behalf to the application services to which you have applied.
+The Committee Letter is added to your individual letters of evaluation and submitted as a "Committee Letter Packet" on your behalf to the application services to which you have applied (TMDSAS, AMCAS, AACOMAS, AADSAS).

 If you are not satisfied with the outcome of your HPAC evaluation, you may request that the HPAC Committee Letter be excluded from your Letter Packet and replaced with a general cover letter indicating only that you met the requirements for and completed the required HPAC evaluation.

 Before letters are submitted to the application services, you must submit a HPAC Letter Packet Submission Request to indicate which application services you plan to apply.
-NOTE: Your Letter of Evaluation Packet cannot be submitted prior to submission of your medical or dental application.
+NOTE: Your Letter of Evaluation Packet cannot be submitted prior to receiving your HPAC rating, nor prior to submission of your medical or dental application.

-Per TMDSAS Letter Guidelines, only Letters of Evaluation dated for the current application cycle are submitted.
+Per TMDSAS Letter Guidelines, only Letters of Evaluation dated for the current application cycle are eligible to be submitted.
 Letters of Evaluation from prior application cycles will not be stored and rolled over for subsequent cycles.

 Students who reapply to medical/dental school after an initial evaluation by HPAC must be evaluated again by HPAC to receive a new committee letter.

 Per TMDSAS Letter Guidelines, the Letter of Evaluation Packet from your original evaluation will not be submitted again for a new application cycle.
 HPAC will evaluate reapplicant application materials but reapplicants must meet the new criteria and any updated requirements for the current application cycle.